Eddwal/skunkworks-scouting-serverless/README.md

 After running the script, you will need to implement the game-specific logic.
 The system is highly modular, so you only need to edit files within your newly generated `lib/games/<year>/` directory:

 1. **Define Data Models**:
-   Open `lib/games/<year>/schemas.ts`.
-This file uses [Zod](https://zod.dev/) to define the data structures for both Pit and Match scouting.
+   Open `lib/games/<year>/pit-scout/schema.ts` and `lib/games/<year>/match-scout/schema.ts`.
+These files uses [Zod](https://zod.dev/) to define the global data structures for Pit and Match scouting.
 Add your new game-specific fields (e.g., `canScoreHigh: z.boolean()`) to the appropriate schemas.
 You can also define analytics fields in `analyticsSchema` for calculated values from match data such as percent uptime.
-These schemas automatically power the form validation and the TypeScript types across the app.
+These schemas automatically power the form validation, Firestore document schemas, and TypeScript types across the app.

 2. **Build Scouting Forms**:
    Update the form components to include inputs for your new schema fields.
 These forms use [React Hook Form](https://react-hook-form.com/) combined with [Shadcn UI](https://ui.shadcn.com/docs/components/form) components.
+There is a small library of existing components for this in `components/`
    - **Pit Scouting**: Edit `lib/games/<year>/pit-scout/robot.tsx` and `lib/games/<year>/pit-scout/capabilities.tsx`.
    - **Match Scouting**: Edit `lib/games/<year>/match-scout/auto.tsx`, `lib/games/<year>/match-scout/teleop.tsx`, and `lib/games/<year>/match-scout/endgame.tsx`.

 3. **Configure the Team Viewer**:
    To display the collected data to users, edit `lib/games/<year>/team-viewer.tsx`.
-You will need to implement the `RobotViewerComponent` and `CapabilitiesViewerComponent` to format and display the year-specific data properly on the main Team Viewer dashboard.
-You can also optionally implement and export an `AnalyticsViewerComponent` for match data visualizations.
+You will need to implement the `RobotViewerComponent`, `CapabilitiesViewerComponent`, and `AnalyticsViewerComponent` to format and display the year-specific data properly on the main Team Viewer dashboard.

 4. **Configure Standings Leaderboard**:
-   You can configure the global Standings app to show a dynamic leaderboard of teams by adding a `standings` config to your year's `GameConfig` in `lib/games/<year>/index.ts`.
+   You can configure the global Standings app to show a leaderboard of teams by adding a `standings` config to your year's `GameConfig` in `lib/games/<year>/index.ts`.
-   This config requires a `calculateStandings` function (which maps raw team data to display values like rank, auto points, teleop points), an array of `dataKeys` (to render as stacked chart segments), and a `chartConfig` (for UI labels and colors).
+   This config requires a `calculateStandings` function which maps raw team data to display values such as rank, auto points, teleop points, an array of `dataKeys` (to render as stacked chart segments), and a `chartConfig` (for UI labels and colors).
 ## Local Development & Emulators

-This project is configured to use Firebase Local Emulators for safe, offline development without affecting production data.
+This project is setup to use Firebase Local Emulators for development.

 1. **Start the Emulators**:
    Run `npm run emulators`.
-This will start the local Firebase App Hosting emulator (which builds and serves your Next.js app), Auth emulator, and Firestore emulator.
+This will start the local Firebase App Hosting emulator (which builds and serves the Next.js app), Auth emulator, Cloud Storage, and Firestore emulator.
 The web app will automatically be available at `http://localhost:5002`.
 It also automatically saves and loads emulator data from the `./emulator-data` directory on exit.

 2. **Seed a Demo Event**:
    If your emulator database is empty, you can populate it with test teams and matches. **While the emulator is running**, open a new terminal tab and run: